-13.9.2.1 Type family declarations
+10.9.2.1 Type family declarations

-Open indexed type families are introduced by a signature, such as
+Open indexed type families are introduced by a signature, such as type family Elem c :: Type type family Elem c

-'''

-type family Elem c :: Type

-'''

 The special family distinguishes family from standard type declarations.
 The result kind annotation is optional and, as usual, defaults to Type if omitted.
 An example is